qsong1012/COBRE_HE/maskhit/README.md

 * `--regions-per-svs`: number of regions to select from one svs

 ## sample patches from region
-* `--num-patches`: number of patches to sample from each region
-* `--sample-all`: sample all patches from each region
+* `--num-patches`: number of patches to sample from each region: if 0, then it will sample all the patches from each region

 ## Determine overlap between regions and perform systematic sampling
 * `--grid-size`: specify the grid size when sampling regions from WSI.
 For example, for a region containing LxL patches,